CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

     >**Note**: **Copy to clipboard** the full **User Principal Name** (user name plus domain).
 You will need it later in this task.

-1. Search and select Entra ID page.
+1. Search and select the Entra ID page.
 1. Click **Manage tenants**.
-1. Check the box next to the first tenant , then select **Switch**.
+1. Check the box next to the first tenant, then select **Switch**.

     ![](../Labs/media/lab1-image19.png)